snabb/downtimed/README.md

-If you port this software to a new operating system, find bugs or implement new features, it would be nice if you could send your patches to the author either through Launchpad or by e-mail.
+If you port this software to a new operating system, find bugs or implement new features, it would be nice if you could send your patches to the author either through Github or by e-mail.
 See the top of this document for contact information.